SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 Together, targets 6.1 and 6.2 form the WASH targets. *The health and socio-economic benefits of safely managed water can only be fully realized alongside safely managed sanitation and good hygiene practices.* <a href="#f7">(UN-Water, WASH-Water,Sanitation & Hygiene)</a>

-Target 6.1 is related to SDG 11 target 11.1 which is about access to basic services and to target 3.9 about death and illnesses caused e.g. by contaminated water.
+Target 6.1 is related to SDG 11 target 11.1 which is about access to basic services and to SDG 3 target 3.9 about death and illnesses caused e.g. by contaminated water.

 #### Phrase 1

 This phrase aims to find research about advancing access to safe and affordable drinking water and about promoting and investing in safely managed drinking water services and infrastructures.
-By the definition of the indicator metadata 6.1.1 safely managed drinking water services refer to using `improved drinking water sources` which are accessible, available when needed and free from contamination.
+By the definition of the indicator metadata 6.1.1 https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf  <a href="#f8">(UN Statistics division 2025)</a> safely managed drinking water services refer to using `improved drinking water sources` which are accessible, available when needed and free from contamination.
 The indicator metadata definitions for accessability and availability would have been difficult to incorporate in the phrase, we have just search for any research mentioning accessable or available drinking water.

-Terms for improved drinking water sources were found from the indicator 6.1.1 metadata https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf  <a href="#f8">(UN Statistics division 2025)</a>.
+Terms for improved drinking water sources were found from the indicator 6.1.1 metadata <a href="#f8">(UN Statistics division 2025)</a>.

 The elements of the phrase are *action + access/availability/affordability/management/regulation/investment + safe/improved + drinking water*